jackie-jane/writertyper/README.md

 ## MVP

-_**WriterTyper's** _ MVP will allow a user to practice their typing with the text of a short story by F. Scott Fitzgerald.
+_**WriterTyper's** _ MVP will allow a user to practice their typing with any short text from any writer.
 The inspiration for this app came from Hunter S. Thompson, who as a youg writer typed The Great Gatsby multiple times just to get "the feeling".
 I believe that this not only helps a writer learn to type faster and more effeicently, but better understand language patterns and the rythym of communication.
 Those within the visual arts often recreate a "master's" work and this app seeks to help wirters do just that.
-The MVP will be responsive to 3 differen screen sizes, however it will not support mobile as the practice of writing anything of significant length should not be done on a mobile device if possible.
-(The point of this app is to work witha full size keyboard).
 Our data (the text) comes from Project Gutenberg an open-source project that compiles pubilically availible text.
-The app will also report anyalitics in realtime such as words per minute, accuracy, and approximate writing time it would take the user to complete typing the work themselves.
+PMVP goals are to allow the app to report anyalitics in realtime such as words per minute, accuracy, and approximate writing time it would take the user to complete typing the work themselves.

 <br>

 ### Goals

-- _The ability to type (word for word) F. Scott Fitzgerald's short story, The Romantic Egotist_
+- _The ability to type (word for word) any text uploaded to our rails database_
-- _Three Screen Sizes not including mobile_
-- _Anyalytics that include WPM, Accuracy, and total typing time_
 - _a 'ruby on rails' database seeded with data from Project Gutenberg_
-- _a react with at least 8 rendered componenets and three 'screens' using react router_
+- _a reactapp with at least 8 rendered componenets and three 'screens' using react router_

 <br>